t-costa/CPC-Problems/Missing element in Array/README.md

 and subtract from that the sum of the elements in the array.

 <b>Complexity:</b> The time complexity is linear, we just need to scan the array once to calculate the sum of all the elements,
-and the space in constant, since we keep in memory just two more variables.
+and the space is constant, since we keep in memory just two more variables.